-Mechirat Chametz must occur before the fifth seasonal hour (according to the Magen Avraham 11:19am and according to the Gra and the Baal Hatanya 11:31am) on Erev Pesach.
-However, it is preferable to visit the Rav before the night of Bedikat Chametz (i.e. Sunday night).
+Mechirat Chametz must occur before the fifth seasonal hour (according to the Magen Avraham 11:23am and according to the Gra and the Baal Hatanya 11:36am) on Erev Shabbat, in keeping with the usual time schedule every other year.
+However, it is preferable to visit the Rav before the night of Bedikat Chametz (i.e. Thursday night).
 Practically, one should not wait until then, and instead go at the earliest opportunity.